Near New Concord in Calloway County, Kentucky — The American South (East South Central)

 Erected 2007 by Kentucky Historical Society - Kentucky Department of Highways.
 (Marker Number 1373.)

 Location.
 36° 31.463′ N, 88° 7.129′ W. Marker is near New Concord, Kentucky, in Calloway County.
-Marker is at the intersection of State Highway 121 and Cypress Trail, on Touch for map.
+Marker is at the intersection of State Highway 121 and Cypress Trail, on the right when traveling north on State Highway 121.
 Located in front of the New Mt.
 Carmel Missionary Baptist Church.
+Touch for map.
 Marker is in this post office area: New Concord KY 42076, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
 Fort Heiman (within shouting distance of this marker); Fort Henry (approx. 5.3 miles away in Tennessee); Site of Fort Henry (approx. 5.9 miles away in Tennessee); Naval Warfare (approx. 6.2 miles away in Tennessee); Forrest at Paris Landing (approx. 6.2 miles away in Tennessee); a different marker also named Fort Henry (approx. 7½ miles away in Tennessee); Advance On Fort Donelson (approx. 9.7 miles away in Tennessee); Advance on Fort Donelson (approx. 9.7 miles away in Tennessee).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 14, 2010, by Craig Swain of Leesburg, Virginia.
-This page has been viewed 757 times since then and 44 times this year.
+It was originally submitted on November 14, 2010, by Craig Swain of Leesburg, Virginia.
+This page has been viewed 834 times since then and 36 times this year.
 Photos: 1, 2, 3. submitted on November 14, 2010, by Craig Swain of Leesburg, Virginia.